HYF-Class20/agile-development-group2-hyf-redesign/planning/development-strategy.md

       and what knowledge they gain from the organization that leads them to their current career path.

+## Success story: HTML

+- Create a few blocks containing brief profile & paragraph of a few alumni

+### Success story: CSS

+- Create a carousel and style the shifting of alumni profile block from left to right and vice versa.

 ## Curriculum

 As a potential student, I would like to see the curriculum/syllabus/module that they offer in the program.

+### Curriculum: HTML

+- Create a clear title/narrative and button that can guide user to find the program syllabus/curriculum.

+### Curriculum: CSS

+- Style the button and style the section with few icons next to the title/narrative.

 ## Form

 As a user i want see apply button on the website.

 - [ ] There is an a apply button that leads users to the application from

+### Form: HTML

+- Have a div with apply button that can lead user to the application form.

+### Form: CSS

+- Change the background color of the div to make it appear as a box for the form position it to the other side of navbar.

 ## Footer